The D Personality Trait – DISC Background and Introduction

 Outgoing means they operate on taking action.

-Task-oriented means that they are highly focused on getting things done.
+Task-oriented means that they focus on getting things done.

 Describing the “D” Dominant Personality Style